IAMconsortium/pyam/manuscripts/ORE/source/chapters/pyam.rst

 The features of the pyam package can by broadly categorized into three groups: scenario processing, validation, and visualization.
+But before discussing these features, we briefly illustrate how to start working with the package.

+Getting started
+^^^^^^^^^^^^^^^

+The pyam package can be used with any kind of scenario results or reference data that has a sectoral, temporal and regional dimension.
+Even if the dimension only has a unique value (e.g., a global model without regional disaggregation), it often makes sense to specify this information explicitly - in pyam, this would be done by setting the region dimension to "World".
+This will simplify expanding the level of details later on.

+An IamDataFrame can be initialized directly from a pandas DataFrame or an xlsx/csv file.
+The data must be given in a structure compatible with the pyam data model, but the package will accept numerous implementations and cast it to a valid format.
+For example, it works with data in *wide* or *long* format (see the previous section), and it will takes columns headers that are capitalized ("Model") or not ("model").
+It is also possible to pass missing timeseries data columns as keyword arguments, e.g., :code:`region="World"`.
+The `tutorial on data table formats`_ illustrates the various table structures that can be used to initialize an IamDataFrame.
+There is also a tutorial to `read results from a GAMS gdx file`_ for further processing.

+.. _`tutorial on data table formats` : https://pyam-iamc.readthedocs.io/en/stable/tutorials/data_table_formats.html

+.. _`read results from a GAMS gdx file` : https://pyam-iamc.readthedocs.io/en/stable/tutorials/GAMS_to_pyam.html

+In addition to xslx and csv file types, the pyam package also supports reading from and writing to the `frictionless datapackage <https://frictionlessdata.io>`_ format.

 Scenario processing
 ^^^^^^^^^^^^^^^^^^^